avelino/awesome-go/README.md

 - [errors](https://github.com/PumpkinSeed/errors) - The most simple error wrapper with awesome performance and minimal memory overhead.
 - [errors](https://github.com/bnkamalesh/errors) - Drop-in replacement for builting Go errors.
 This is a minimal error handling package with custom error types, user friendly messages, Unwrap & Is.
 With very easy to use and straightforward helper functions.
 - [errorx](https://github.com/joomcode/errorx) - A feature rich error package with stack traces, composition of errors and more.
+- [exception](https://github.com/rbrahul/exception) - A simple utility package for exception handling with try-catch in Golang.
 - [Falcon](https://github.com/SonicRoshan/falcon) - A Simple Yet Highly Powerful Package For Error Handling.
 - [go-multierror](https://github.com/hashicorp/go-multierror) - Go (golang) package for representing a list of errors as a single error.
 - [tracerr](https://github.com/ztrue/tracerr) - Golang errors with stack trace and source fragments.